simplex-chat/simplex-chat/docs/guide/audio-video-calls.md

 There is no time limit for the call invitation to remain active - as long as the caller is still waiting, you can accept the call at any time.

-Calls can be accepted from the lock screen, both on Android (it needs to be enabled via options) and on iOS (by default, using native iOS call interface that can be disabled).
+Calls can be accepted from the lock screen, both on Android (it needs to be enabled via options) and on iOS (by default, using the native iOS call interface that can be disabled).

 ### Calls on lock screen on Android